-I’ve worked at the intersection of community development, participatory media, rights-based approaches and new information and communication technologies for almost 20 years, starting in El Salvador where I spent the 1990s.
+I’ve worked at the intersection of community development, participatory media, rights-based approaches and new information and communication technologies (ICTs) for almost 20 years, starting in El Salvador where I spent the 1990s.

 This has included being involved on the ‘field’ side in translation, communications, programs, grants, administration, management, disaster response, youth media, and ICT4D.
-On the US side, I’ve worked on major and planned giving, program development, youth engagement, development education, research, strategy and innovation.
+On the US side, I’ve worked in major and planned giving, program development, youth engagement, development education, research, strategy and innovation.
 I’m an anthropologist by degree and a participant observer by nature.

 Areas of interest and focus:

-- open development, transparency and accountability, aid transparency, and participatory governance
+- openness, transparency and accountability, participatory governance, “feedback loops”

 - ethics and privacy in technology for aid and development